empassion-health/claims_preprocessing/README.md

 ### Pre-requisites

 This package is dependent on other Tuva packages.
-We strongly recommend using ‘The Tuva Project’ package for all the building blocks needed to establish a comprehensive analytics platform.
-Please review the ReadMe in ‘The Tuva Project’ package for a detailed walkthrough and setup.
+We strongly recommend using [The Tuva Project](https://github.com/tuva-health/the_tuva_project) package for all the building blocks needed to establish a comprehensive analytics platform.
+Please review the ReadMe in [The Tuva Project](https://github.com/tuva-health/the_tuva_project) package for a detailed walkthrough and setup.

 ## 🙋🏻‍♀️ Contributions